 Nobody likes having worms in their house, but if you’re diligent about your cleaning routines, it’s not super hard to get rid of them.
 In this article, we’ll talk about how to sanitize your house once your cat’s worms are treated.

 First thing’s first though, make sure you’ve treated all the animals in your house!
+That means dogs, cats, puppies and kittens for safety!
 Even if only one cat seems to have worms, I’d still recommend giving the other ones a treatment as well, just in case.
 Just because they aren’t showing symptoms it does not mean they don’t have worms.

-You should also make sure that none of your animals have fleas!
+You should also check all of your animals for fleas!
 While roundworms often come from contact with contaminated surfaces and feces, tapeworms are actually most often transmitted through fleas!
 That means step one for getting rid of tapeworms is actually treating your home and pets for fleas, so start there.

 Okay, now that all the animals have been treated, and we’ve made sure that there aren’t any fleas in the house, it’s time to sanitize things!
-Here’s what to do to make sure worms don’t show back up.
+Here’s what to do to keep the worms from showing back up.

-Your biggest focus should be the litter box, especially if you’re fighting a roundworms infestation.
+Your biggest focus should be the litter boxes, especially if you’re fighting a roundworms infestation.
 These worms are often transmitted through feces, and that means keeping a “clean house” here is important.

-After your cats are treated, you should begin by scrubbing out the litter box thoroughly with a solution of hot water and bleach to kill any leftover eggs.
-(Make sure you also clean the floor near the litter box and the scooper!)
+After your cats are treated, you should begin by scrubbing out the litter box thoroughly with a solution of hot water and bleach to kill any leftover tapeworm or roundworm eggs.
+(Be sure you also clean the floor near the litter box and the scooper!)

 Eggs can easily fall off your cat and on to nearby surfaces!
 Launder any blankets, pillows, rugs, toys, or towels they’ve been in contact with if you can.
-Use the hot water cycle to make sure the eggs are dead!
+Use the hot water cycle to insure the eggs are dead!

 If you’ve got wood or tile floors, then you should be able to mop them using the same water/bleach solution to kill the eggs.
 You might want to clean more frequently for a while than you normally do to make sure you pick up any stragglers though.